toddfoster/toddfoster.github.com/books.md

 * Jonathan Eig, _King: A Life_ (Farrar, Straus and Giroux: 2023)
 * Cory Doctorow, _The Internet Con: How to Seize the Means of Computation_ (Verso: 2023)
 * George MacDonald, _Phantastes: A Faerie Romance for Men and Women_ (Project Gutenberg: 2008)
+* Jack Shitama, _Anxious Church Anxious People: How to Lead Change in an Age of Anxiety_ (Charis Works: 2018)

 ## June 2025
 * Mark Lau Branson, _Memories, Hopes, and Conversations: Appreciative Inquiry and Congregational Change_ (The Alban Institute: 2004)